f5devcentral/f5-agility-labs-xc/docs/class6/intro.rst

 * **F5 Distributed Cloud Console** - SaaS-based management interface
 * **F5 Distributed Cloud Global Network** - Globally distributed application delivery
 * **Customer Edge (CE) Node** - Pre-deployed in your lab environment (onsite UDF, Azure, AWS)
+   * The **Data Center** environment is emulated by the **F5 UDF** (Unified Demo Framework) and contains an Ubuntu Server and a Distributed Cloud CE (Customer Edge) Node that has been pre-configured and registered.
+   * The **AWS cloud environment** contains a prebuilt XC Node and a workload hosting a web frontend.  **You will not have access to the AWS console.**
+   * The **Azure cloud environment** contains a prebuilt XC Node and a workload hosting a web frontend.  **You will not have access to the Azure console.**
 * **Cloud-hosted Applications** - Sample applications for testing connectivity

+..
+Important:: While we are keeping the labs intentionally simple today with just a single Data Center and 2 Cloud Services Providers (CSP's), F5 Distributed Cloud supports much more advanced use-cases.

 The diagram below shows how these components work together: